Pilonidal Cyst Treatment without Surgery

 - Or wash the infected area with the vinegar twice a day.

 When you consider your diet, please remember what you eat also makes an impact on the healing process.
-Pilonidal is likely to spread when your immune system is weak, so eat healthy foods that strengthen immunity system such as vegetables, fruits that are rich in vitamin A and C, nuts, yogurt, garlic and ginger, etc.
+Pilonidal is likely to spread when your immune system is weak, so eat healthy foods that strengthen the immune system such as vegetables, fruits that are rich in vitamin A and C, nuts, yogurt, garlic, and ginger, etc.

-This article hopes to how you there are simple ways you can do, with simple and available ingredients, to treat pilonidal cysts effectively.
+This article hopes to show you there are easy to make natural home remedies for pilonidal cysts that you can do, with simple and available ingredients, to treat pilonidal cysts effectively.